OSGP/Documentation/chapter4/README.md

 ## 4.2 Pull requests: review process

+Anyone can send in a pull request.
 Once you send in a pull request, our developers will check your commit and test it.
 You can view the SonarCube test results at (http://54.77.62.182/sonarqube/) and the Jenkins continuous integration results at (http://54.77.62.182/)

 If your code is a useful contribution and meets our quality standards (see section 3.1), it will be added to the OSGP!
 Our developers are in charge of judging this.